practo/tipoca-stream/kafka-go/README.md

-# Consumer GO
+# Kafka GO

-Consumer go holds the code of all the Kafka consumers written in Go.
+Kafka go holds the code for the Kafka consumers and producers written in Go.

 - RedshiftSink: Batcher
 - RedshiftSink: Loader